Kong/docs.konghq.com/CONTRIBUTING.md

 ### Formatting Documentation

-The Kong docs site has a number of features built in to better display content.

 #### Markdown Front Matter

 Markdown files on the doc site (excluding `docs.konghq.com/hub/`) must have a yaml front matter section with at least one parameter (`title`).
-You can also specify additional parameters to change how your doc will display.
+You can also specify additional parameters to change how the doc source renders in the output.

 **Required:**